tgrandje/netcdf-to-geodataframe/README.md

 ```

 ## Support
 In case of bugs, please open an issue [on the repo](https://github.com/tgrandje/netcdf-to-geodataframe/issues).

 ## Contribution
 Any help is welcome.

+This project is managed with poetry and tested with pytest.
+It uses black formatting with 79 characters.

 ## Author
 Thomas GRANDJEAN (DREAL Hauts-de-France, service Information, Développement Durable et Évaluation Environnementale, pôle Promotion de la Connaissance).